 Do you accept volunteers from outside the UK?

 Yes.
-We are committed to equality and diversity, recognising the fresh vision and awareness those from diverse backgrounds can bring.
-There are no restrictions to those citizens of a European Union or EEA member state.
-Other countries will require a valid visa but you should always check your visa conditions to be certain of this.
+We are committed to equality and diversity, recognising the fresh vision and awareness those from diverse backgrounds can bring, but you are likely to require a valid visa.
 If you have any doubts or questions you should contact UK Visas and Immigration.